Miltonly/Streets/Mockridge Terrace

 Getting around

-Mockridge Terrace sits in the Harrison neighbourhood, a position that makes the Milton GO station the realistic Toronto commute — a seven-minute drive puts Union Station under seventy minutes total.
-For those working in Mississauga, the 401 ramp at Regional Road 25 is the daily handle, about a seven-minute drive.
-The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.
+Mockridge Terrace sits in the Harrison neighbourhood, a position that makes the Milton GO station the realistic Toronto commute — a seven-minute drive puts Union under 70 minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is the daily handle, a 22-minute run that avoids the congestion of busier corridors.
+Pearson is a 32-minute drive north, and the street itself is quiet enough that the road network handles the load without the through-traffic noise that defines main arteries.

 Schools and catchment

-Public elementary catchment draws to Chris Hadfield PS and Irma Coulson PS, both a five-minute drive; secondary students attend Elsie MacGill Secondary School, six minutes away.
-Catholic students route to Guardian Angels Catholic ES, a seven-minute drive, and Bishop P.F.
+Public elementary catchment draws to Chris Hadfield PS or Irma Coulson PS, both a five-minute drive; Catholic students attend Guardian Angels Catholic ES, seven minutes away.
+Secondary students in the public board route to Elsie MacGill Secondary School, a six-minute drive, while Catholic secondary catchment falls to Bishop P.F.
 Reding Catholic SS, also seven minutes.
-The range of nearby schools gives families options depending on program fit and board preference.
+The proximity of multiple schools within a short drive makes this a practical stretch for families with children at different stages.

 Who this street suits